CLaverdiere/bebop/doc/lang.md

 NAME
 ====

-Bebop \- A classy language created for the compilers class at UMBC.
+Bebop \- A classy language created for a compilers class.

 DESCRIPTION
 ===========